PaulSohier/ria-messaging-map/README.md

 Country-level SMS cost projection based on 2025 order volumes and current Clickatell telco rates.

 **Tab 5 — Twilio SMS Calculator**
 Same cost model as Tab 4, using Twilio's contracted rates (Order Form 00142240.0, effective Aug 1, 2025) instead of Clickatell's.
 Built to estimate the cost of sending B&M SMS through Iterable, which routes via Twilio.
-Covers only the 55 countries priced in the current Twilio contract — other countries fall back to Twilio's public rate card (twilio.com/pricing), which is not reflected in this tab.
+Covers only the 57 countries priced in the current Twilio contract — other countries fall back to Twilio's public rate card (twilio.com/pricing), which is not reflected in this tab.
 US and Canada rates exclude an additional, unquantified carrier-fee surcharge (twilio.com/sms/pricing).
-A subset of priced countries have no order-volume data on file and require manual entry.
+11 priced countries have no order-volume data on file and require manual entry.

 **Tab 6 — Global Deployment Cost**
-Executive view of projected SMS spend across all 139 markets.
+Executive view of projected SMS spend across all 139 markets, using Clickatell rates.
 Sortable by any column.
 Filter by region or individual country.

+**Tab 7 — Global Deployment Twilio**
+Same view as Tab 6, using Twilio's rate card.
+Covers 46 markets — the subset of the 57 Twilio-priced countries that also have order-volume data on file.
+The 11 without order data are listed in-tab rather than estimated.

 ## Data sources
 - **B&M messaging templates** — Clickatell